 The second solution has only one item for each undirected edge (or pair of directed edges) and makes this item a member of two adjacency lists.
-So, the item for an undirected edge $\{u, v\}$ would store the node names u and v (in no particular order) and be a member of lists $E_u$ and $E_v$ .
-If we want doubly linked adjacency information, the edge object for any edge $\{u, v\}$ stores four pointers: two are used for the doubly linked list representing $E_u$ , and two are used for the doubly linked list representing $E{\rm v}$ .
-We may use the convention that the first two pointers are for the node listed first in the edge item and the last two pointers for the node listed second.
-Any node stores a pointer to some edge incident to it.
-Starting from it, all edges incident to the node can be traversed.
+So, the item for an undirected edge $\{u, v\}$ would be a member of lists E_u and E_v .
+If we want doubly linked adjacency information, the edge object for any edge $\{u, v\}$ stores four pointers: two are used for the doubly linked list representing E_u , and two are used for the doubly linked list representing E_v .
+Any node stores a pointer to some edge incident on it.
+Starting from it, all edges incident on the node can be traversed.
 The bottom part of Fig. 8.1 gives an example.
 A small complication lies in the fact that finding the other end of an edge now requires some work.
 Note that the edge object for an edge $\{u, v\}$ stores the endpoints in no particular order.
 Hence, when we explore the edges out of a node u, we must inspect both endpoints and then choose the one which is different from u.
-An elegant alternative is to store $u \oplus v$ in the edge object [235].
+An elegant alternative is to store $u \oplus v$ in the edge object [145].
 An exclusive OR with either endpoint then yields the other endpoint.
-This representation saves space because only one node name has to be stored for each edge instead of two.
-However, we now need a different convention for how to interpret the four pointers in an edge object.
-We could, for example, say that the first two pointers are for the node with the smaller name and the last two pointers for the node with larger name.
+Also, this representation saves space.